A High Incidence of Central Star Formation Inferred from the Color Gradients of Galaxies at $z>4$: Results

 Figure~\ref{fig:colorprof} illustrates the two situations encountered in our sample.
-The left panel shows a typical example of a galaxy with a negative color gradient, EGS-9915 at $z = 4.06$, whose color becomes bluer with increasing radius ($\nabla_{\rm F150W-F444W} = -0.9^{+1.0}_{-1.2}~\rm mag\,dex^{-1}$).
-For this galaxy, the blue band refers to its rest-frame UV and the red band pertains to its rest-frame near-infrared.
-The galaxy has a larger $R_e$ (0\farcs40 vs. 0\farcs35) and smaller $n$ (0.8 vs. 1.3) in the UV compared to the near-infrared, indicating that it possesses a compact, redder central region and a blue, presumably star-forming extended component.
-In contrast, the galaxy EGS-13417 at $z = 6.33$ shown on the right panel behaves in the opposite manner: $R_e$ increases (0\farcs12 vs. 0\farcs14) while $n$ decreases (3.5 vs. 1.6) toward longer wavelength, leading to a positive color gradient, $\nabla_{\rm F150W-F444W} = 1.5^{+1.0}_{-1.0}~\rm mag\,dex^{-1}$.
-The red core of EGS-9915 and the blue center of EGS-13417 are obvious from visual inspection of the RGB image (formed by combining F444W, F277W, and F150W).
-The color gradient is also discernible from the F150W$-$F444W color image, which was created by matching the PSF of the two bands using \texttt{create\_matching\_kernel} in \texttt{photutils} with the kernel SplitCosineBellWindow.
+The left panel shows a typical example of a galaxy with a negative color gradient, EGS$-$9915 at $z = 4.06$, whose color becomes bluer with increasing radius ($\nabla = -0.7\pm{1.0}~\rm mag\,dex^{-1}$).
+The galaxy has a larger $R_e$ (0\farcs50 vs. 0\farcs46) and smaller $n$ (0.5 vs. 0.9) in the UV compared to the optical, indicating that it possesses a compact, redder central region and a blue, presumably star-forming extended component.
+In contrast, the galaxy EGS$-$13417 at $z = 6.33$ shown on the right panel behaves in the opposite manner: $R_e$ increases (0\farcs10 vs. 0\farcs15) while $n$ decreases (3.0 vs. 1.8) toward longer wavelength, leading to a positive color gradient ($\nabla = 1.1\pm1.0~\rm mag\,dex^{-1}$).
+The red core of EGS$-$9915 and the blue center of EGS$-$13417 are obvious from visual inspection of the RGB image formed by combining F444W, F277W, and F150W.
+The color gradient is also discernible from the {UV$-$optical} color image, which was created by matching the PSF of the two bands using \texttt{create\_matching\_kernel} in \texttt{photutils} with the kernel SplitCosineBellWindow.

 Figure~\ref{fig:zevo} examines whether the incidence of color gradients and the relative proportion of negative versus positive color gradients vary with redshift within the range ($4<z<8$) probed here.
-Because the measurement error increases toward high redshift, we bin the galaxies based on the median error of the measurement, dividing the sample into redshift bins of $4\leq z<4.35$, $4.35\leq z<4.85$, and $4.85\leq z <8$.
+Because the measurement error increases toward high redshift, we bin the galaxies based on the median error of the measurement, dividing the sample into redshift bins of $4\leq z<4.4$, $4.4\leq z<5.0$, and $5.0\leq z <8$.
 The median error of each bin is $2-3$ times smaller than the scatter, and the sample is divided almost equally (Table~\ref{tab:zevo}).
 Galaxies with both negative and positive gradients are clearly common at high redshifts, but the relative incidence of each type remains unchanged within this redshift interval, no matter which of the color gradient measures is considered (Table~\ref{tab:zevo}).